sparkbox/bios/README.md

 ## **Catherine Meade - Sparkbox - Developer**

 Catherine [builds responsive websites](https://github.com/catheraaine) up and down the stack with technologies like CSS, Sass, JS, React, Craft CMS, PHP, Node, and more.
 She has a B.S.A. from [Miami University](https://miamioh.edu/) in Art Education.
-While Catherine no longer teaches high school, her strong passion for education has never left; She spends a good amount of time volunteering with [Girl Develop It Dayton](http://gdidayton.com/), sitting on the leadership team and teaching code classes.
+While Catherine no longer teaches high school, her strong passion for education has never left; she spends a good amount of time volunteering with [Girl Develop It Dayton](http://gdidayton.com/), sitting on the leadership team and teaching code classes.
 Her other hobbies include reading, video games, tabletop games, drawing, and making cat jokes.
 Twitter (and all the other things) as [@catheraaine](https://twitter.com/catheraaine).

 ## **Proposal Bios Below**